-HOA board of directors are used to dealing with contracts for any type of goods or services needed by the association.
+The Board of Directors is used to dealing with homeowner association contracts for any type of goods or services needed by the association.
 Contracts are a standard practice so that both parties understand their specific roles and duties.
 That’s why a legitimate contract between you and your HOA management company is important too.
 From daily duties to payment terms, you want everything in your HOA management contract to be clear and fair.

 An HOA management contract is very important.
 It’s a legal document that states your expectations.
 The contract should have a clear outline of the services that you expect from the HOA management company.

-The HOA contract also contains other important details such as the terms of service.
-It will specify the beginning and end of the contract, as well as provisions for continuing, exiting, or terminating the partnership between association and management company.
+HOA agreements also contain other important details such as the terms of service.
+It will specify the beginning and end of the contract, as well as provisions for continuing, exiting, or terminating the partnership between the association and management company.

 A good HOA management agreement will also detail the number of visits, inspections, and meetings from the manager, as well as fees for additional services.